WouterOet/Java9ModuleExamples/illegal/circular/README.md

 A -> B -> C -> A

-Compile with javac -d dist -modulesourcepath . $(find . -name "*.java") from this directory.
+Compile with javac -d dist --module-source-path . $(find . -name "*.java") from this directory.